dianadevgit/askMe_v2/README.md

 # askme_v2
-This is a version of AskMe developed using ReactJs
+This project is on progress, it's a version of AskMe I am developing using ReactJS.